-We have policies that set out our expectations of our people, suppliers and other stakeholders we work with in relation to human rights, including forced labour and child labour.
+We have corporate policies that apply to our people, suppliers and other stakeholders that we work with including in relation to human rights, including forced labour and child labour.
 These include:

 1. Code of Integrity, Business Ethics and Conduct (the "Code")